uPortal-contrib/uportal-setup-scripts/README.md

 Download the build tools and Tomcat from Apache Archives.
 Also downloaded is Java 8.
 To select the correct JDK a valid OS architecture needs to be selected.
 Valid values are ` linux-i586 linux-x64 macosx-x64 solaris-sparcv9 solaris-x64 windows-i586 windows-x64 `.
-The files are saved in PORTAL_HOME but that can be overridden by passing the directory as an argument to the script, or setting `DOWNLOAD_DIR` in `dev.properties`.
+The files are saved in `/opt/uportal` but that can be overridden by passing the directory as an argument to the script, or setting `DOWNLOAD_DIR` in `dev.properties`.

 This script is very sensitive to version changes.
 Most changes can be managed in `versions.properties`, but a change to URLs may require a direct change.

+### `set-tools.sh JDK_OS [download dir]` (as uPortal user)
+Unzip tools and JDK to `/opt/uportal` or to `$TOOLS_DIR` if set in `dev.properties`.
+This script has the same arguments as `download-tools.sh` and should match.

+Note: while Tomcat is downloaded in `download-tools.sh` it is not set with this script.
+It is set up in the following script.